Mathurin Moreau

 Mathurin Moreau (18 November 1822 – 14 February 1912) was a French sculptor in the academic style.

-Moreau was born in Dijon, first exhibited in the 1848 Salon, and finally received a medal of honor from the Salon in 1897.
+Moreau was born in Dijon, first exhibited in the Salon of 1848, and finally received a medal of honor from the Salon in 1897.
 He was made mayor of the 19th arrondissement of Paris, and in 1912 had a street named in his honor.
 His father was the sculptor Jean-Baptiste-Louis-Joseph Moreau and his siblings included sculptors Hippolyte and Auguste Moreau.